- What SAP said about its acquisition of Qualtrics.

 Introduction & Update

-This article (which is mostly the latter part of the article) was published on the 1st of May in 2020.
+This article (mostly the latter part of the article) was published on the 1st of May in 2020.
 At that point, we had enough information to declare that we had predicted the Qualtrics acquisition as a failure accurately.
 However, as of July 27, 2020, so almost exactly three months later, SAP announced it is spinning off Qualtrics.

 Reading the articles reporting on this event, this quote was interesting.